-However, this is the full extent of the discussion in the SDC literature.
-As Hafner et al (2015a) have noted, almost all of the confidentiality literature is focused on deliberate attempts to re-identify the data, the so-called 'intruder model'.
-In this context, spontaneous recognition disappears as an uninteresting special case.
+However, this is pretty much the full extent of the discussion in the SDC literature.
+As Hafner et al. (2015a) have noted, almost all of the confidentiality literature is focused on deliberate attempts to re-identify the data, the "intruder" model.
+In this context, spontaneous recognition disappears as an uninteresting special case: the intruder goes straight to identification without the need for statistical analysis (although the intruder may carry out some statistical analysis to confirm the identification).

-In summary, in the confidentiality literature, spontaneous recognition is a useful teaching tool but otherwise not considered.
+In summary, in the confidentiality literature, spontaneous recognition is a useful teaching tool but is otherwise not considered.